 Today's Nakshatra

-The Moon is transiting through Ashlesha today.
+The Moon is transiting through Purva Bhadrapada today.
 This nakshatra's energy influences the overall mood and activities that are favored during the day.

 Learn more โ†’